Leland Sage: Retirement

 Sage took what was then mandatory retirement at age 68 in 1967.
 But the pace of his career never slackened.
 He continued to offer a course, usually in Iowa history, on campus during the many semesters until 1981, and directed students via correspondence study until 1986.
 He was honored by his colleagues in the autumn of 1982 for completing fifty years of continuous service.
 At the ceremony, he was praised for his ability to relate local and state history to the national and international settings.
 His colleagues and former students planted a maple tree with a plaque, honoring him in 1984.
 As far as can be determined, he holds the all-time record for continuous service at the University of Northern Iowa (1932–1986).

 Honorary degree

-At the University of Northern Iowa Commencement of May 1983, Sage was awarded the honorary degree of Doctor of Humane Letters, at which time, the citation lauded him as scholar, teacher, and humanist, who shared with his legion of grateful students all over the nation, an insatiable penchant for pursuing the understanding of history.
+At the May 1983 commencement ceremony of the University of Northern Iowa, Sage was awarded an honorary Doctor of Humane Letters degree. at which time, the citation praised him as scholar, teacher, and humanist, who shared with his class of grateful students all over the nation, eager to broaden their history knowledge.
 He was respected and admired as a model teacher-scholar.